-- 9 A parent, other than a parent described in paragraph 10, shall present consolidated financial statements in which it consolidates its investments in subsidiaries in accordance with this Standard. - Aus9.1 In certain instances in the public sector a group of entities (e.g. a government and its controlled entities) is a reporting entity, but the parent may not be explicitly identified for financial reporting purposes.
+- 9 A parent, other than a parent described in paragraph 10 or Aus10.1, as modified by paragraph Aus10.2, shall present consolidated financial statements in which it consolidates its investments in subsidiaries in accordance with this Standard. - Aus9.1 In certain instances in the public sector a group of entities (e.g. a government and its controlled entities) is a reporting entity, but the parent may not be explicitly identified for financial reporting purposes.
 This Standard does not deem a parent in such a group to be a separate reporting entity.
-Furthermore, this Standard does not require the preparation of separate financial statements for the parent, but does require consolidated financial statements to be presented.
+Furthermore, this Standard does not require the preparation of separate financial statements for the parent, but does require consolidated financial statements to be presented. - 10 A parent need not present consolidated financial statements if and only if: - (a) the parent is itself a wholly-owned subsidiary, or is a partially-owned subsidiary of another entity and its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the parent not presenting consolidated financial statements; - the parent's debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets); - (c) the parent did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; and

-- 10 A parent need not present consolidated financial statements if and only if: - (a) the parent is itself a wholly-owned subsidiary, or is a partially-owned subsidiary of another entity and its other owners, including those not otherwise entitled to vote, have been informed about, and do not object to, the parent not presenting consolidated financial statements; - (b) the parent's debt or equity instruments are not traded in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets); - (c) the parent did not file, nor is it in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market; and - (d) the ultimate or any intermediate parent of the parent produces consolidated financial statements available for public use that comply with International Financial Reporting Standards. - Aus10.1 Notwithstanding paragraph 10, the ultimate Australian parent shall present consolidated financial statements that consolidate its investments in subsidiaries in accordance with this Standard when either the parent or the group is a reporting entity or both the parent and the group are reporting entities. - 11 A parent that elects in accordance with paragraph 10 not to present consolidated financial statements, and presents only separate financial statements, complies with paragraphs 38-43.
+- (d) the ultimate or any intermediate parent of the parent produces consolidated financial statements available for public use that comply with International Financial Reporting Standards. - Aus10.1 Notwithstanding paragraph 10(d), a parent that meets the criteria in paragraphs 10(a), 10(b) and 10(c) need not present consolidated financial statements if its ultimate or any intermediate parent produces consolidated financial statements available for public use and: - (a) the parent and its ultimate or intermediate parent are: - (i) both not-for-profit entities complying with Australian Accounting Standards; or - (ii) both entities complying with Australian Accounting Standards - Reduced Disclosure Requirements; or - (b) the parent is an entity complying with Australian Accounting Standards Reduced Disclosure Requirements and its ultimate or intermediate parent is a not-for-profit entity complying with Australian Accounting Standards. - Aus10.2 Notwithstanding paragraphs 10 and Aus10.1, the ultimate Australian parent shall present consolidated financial statements that consolidate its investments in subsidiaries in accordance with this Standard when either the parent or the group is a reporting entity or both the parent and the group are reporting entities. - A parent that elects in accordance with paragraphs 10-Aus10.2 not to present consolidated financial statements, and presents only separate financial statements, complies with paragraphs 38-43.